How To Record PowerPoint Presentations With Audio: Two Simple Methods Explained Step by Step

 4. Add the text that you wish to convert, and click the Insert button.
 Then you’ll be able to choose when to start playing narration: right after you open the slide or later.

-No matter what option you selected earlier, by now you have an audio recording.
+No matter which option you had selected earlier, you now have an audio file.
 Your next step is to export your presentation.
 Click Publish on the iSpring Suite toolbar.

 • Video – if you want to upload your presentation to YouTube.